-- Education on ergonomics, posture, etc.
+- Education on ergonomics, posture, and prevention

-Again, let me repeat, I realize that clinicians in many specialties have many of the above qualities, and I am not saying that every physiatrist is good at treating back pain.
-I am highlighting this specialty’s training and approach to treating back pain because, in general, this seems to be a medical specialty that many consumers don’t know about, and I would like those seeking back pain relief to know about this option.
+Again, let me repeat: I realize that clinicians in many specialties have many of the above qualities, and I am not saying that every physiatrist is good at treating back pain.
+I am highlighting this specialty’s training and approach to treating back pain because, in general, this seems to be a medical specialty that many people don’t know about, and I would like those seeking back pain relief to know about this option.